NajiElKotob/Awesome-Viz/Questions.md

 * The manager needs you to investigate why the sales have decreased by 10%?
 * Where do those fees go?
 (Flow)
 * What is the expected sales revenue for December 2022?
+* Is there any correlation between customers' email open and purchase behaviors?